dipsylala/LEDStick_TFT/README.md

 Multiple bitmaps in one painting session, controllable by GPIO?
 Code is there, but looking at UI and how to control it mid-paint.

 Read Fades in a basic form from the SD card.
 Structure already there in read_fades_from_source in FadeEffectSetup.
 JSON/XML read into the structure.

+If you wanted to, you could switch out the TFT and go back to LCD.
+The interface is held in MenuSelection.cpp and *Setup.cpp.
+Those essentially hold the UI.

 ## License